calacademy-research/citations_finder/README.md

 * PDF directory is flat; should with one directory per issn, at least, and possibly per year.
 Write converter for existing downloads and then update the Utils.get_filename_from_doi_string function.

-* scan for collection ids should be "Scan for specimen IDs"

 * We're hitting a lot of ddos protections.
 Detect this condition and Integrate with a VPN (ala nord vpn) to auto rotate the origin IP to see if this gets around the ddos wall. [no known vpn api works on mac, more research required]